HughieH/User-coin-API/README.md

 # User-coin-API
  API in node.js with Swagger documentation.
 Server is created using Express with lowdb as the database.
+API was built to OpenAPI / Swagger Specifications Ver 3.0.3 with documentation doen in YAML (in the users.js file).

-I built the API in Node.js using Express as the web framework and lowdb as the database.
+I built the API in Node.js using Express as the main web framework and lowdb as the database.
+I decided to use lowb instead of a relational database like MySQL or PostgreSQL for demonstration purposes.
 To execute and test the API, please follow these steps:

 1) Download the repo / zip folder from this email to your computer locally.
 2) Unzip the files into any folder.